 MMWEC was created as a political subdivision of the Commonwealth of Massachusetts to develop and coordinate power supply planning and assistance for its member municipal light departments.

 Princeton Municipal Light Department has entered into contractual agreements with NextEra Energy to secure energy at fixed prices.
-The totals shown on the following page reflects the sum of the contractual obligations for the contract.
+The totals below reflect the sum of the contractual obligations for the contract.